 Racing kayaks & canoes are scaled from 10 to 1, with lower numbers representing a corresponding decrease in stability.
 A standard sea kayak would rate as a 10.
 An Olympic flatwater sprint kayak would rate as a 1.
 Between these extremes are a wide range of developmental boats that are mastered incrementally before progressing to the Level 1 boats used for Olympic Sprint or World Championship Marathon.

 An ICF K1 must be 17.2 feet long (5-meters).
 There is no width restriction, meaning the hull can be as narrow as the athlete can balance.
 As a practical matter, level 1 ICF K1’s are approximately 12-inches wide at the widest point on the waterline.
-They are constructed of carbon fiber and/or Kevlar.
+They are constructed of carbon fiber, Kevlar and/or fiberglass.
 For ICF Marathon, K1’s are restricted to a minimum of 18 pounds (compared to 26 pounds for Sprint).

 For ICF flatwater kayaks, the athletes use carbon fiber doubled bladed paddles from a seated position.